gogins/csound-vst3-opcodes/README.md

 words, one builds one's VST projects as if they were parts of the VST SDK itself.

 The build does not work from the release archive.
-You must clone the Git
+You must first clone the Git
 repository:
 ```
 git clone https://github.com/gogins/csound-vst3-opcodes.git